adobe/adobe-changelog-generator/README.md

 * The release parser will be automatically registered in application and available to use in configuration

 #### Custom writer
-Application supports multiple type of declaration of version ranges, but you can simply create new one!
+The application supports multiple types of declaration for version ranges, but you can create a new one!

 * Create new `<custom_name>.js` file in `src/writers` folder.
 * Create new class implementing corresponding interface. (`src/api/changelog-writer-interface`)
-Note: The name of the file will be used as writer name.
+Note: The name of the file will be used as a writer name.
 * Set your custom writer name to `output.format` config option.

 #### Custom loader
-Custom loaders allow you to collect specific set of data from Github.
+Custom loader allows you to collect a specific set of data from Github.

 * Create new `<custom_name>.js` file in `src/loades` folder.
 * Create new class implementing corresponding interface. (`src/api/loader-interface`)
-Note: The name of the file will be used as loader name.
+Note: The name of the file will be used as a loader name.
 * Set your custom loader name and configuration to `loader.name` and `loader.config` config options.

 **Custom loader configuration example**: